Benn 2 goals as Stars snap Blues' record 11-game win streak

 Radek Faksa and Alexander Radulov put Dallas up 3-0 with goals in a 65-second span midway through the second period.

-The Stars snapped a three-game losing streak in which they were shut out twice.
+The Stars, who are currently in position for a playoff spot in coach Jim Montgomery’s first season, snapped a three-game losing streak in which they were shut out twice.

+“They’re a good team.
+I can see why they’ve won 11 in a row,” Benn said.
+“We found a way to come out and get to them in the second and find a way to win the hockey game and get a big two points for our team.”

 Blues goaltender Jordan Binnington entered the game with a 13-1-1 record and was riding a nine-game winning streak that was a rookie team record.
 The only other time he allowed four goals was Jan.
 21 against the Los Angeles Kings, 4-3 in the last loss for him and the team.